tmcls/SuperSchool/PULL_REQUEST_TEMPLATE.md

-Submit your work

 Submit your improvements, fixes, and new features to SuperSchool one at a time, using GitHub Pull Requests.
 Here are the steps:

-From your fork's dev branch, create a new branch to hold your changes:
+**From your fork's dev branch, create a new branch to hold your changes:**

   git checkout -b some-feature